appwebtech/Kubernates-End-to-End-App-Deployment/README.md

               key: database_url
 ```

-I have re-used the username and password that I used in mongodb, next thing to do now is create the configmap which I'll outline below, which has more or less the same construct as secret.
+I have re-used the username and password that I used in mongodb, next thing to do now is create the **ConfigMap** which I'll outline below, which has more or less the same construct as **Secret**.
 The order of execution matters.
-I need the configmap ready prior to execution of service in order to reference it (See comment on code above for the reference).
+I need the **ConfigMap** ready prior to execution of service in order to reference it (See comment on code above for the reference).

 ```yaml
 apiVersion: v1